Jackfruit Recipes, Taste & Health Benefits

 What is Jackfruit?
 What’s it Taste Like? + Jackfruit Recipes!

 Jackfruit has become all the rage in the food world lately!
 Maybe you’ve seen the gigantic, spiky fruit in your produce section, canned in brine, or in pre-made packages near the tofu.
-Maybe you’ve even tried it.
+Maybe you’ve even tried a few jackfruit recipes yourself.
 Or, maybe you’re not really sure what jackfruit is and are wondering, what the heck is all the fuss about??

 There’s a fuss for plenty of good reasons!
 Not only is jackfruit a monster of a fruit that’s amazing to look at, it’s delicious and SO versatile.
 When it’s ripe, jackfruit is a sweet, juicy treat that tastes like a chewy mix of banana, pineapple, and mango.
 Even when it’s unripe, jackfruit can still be eaten and enjoyed!
 Jackfruit has become more popular recently as a plant-based substitute for meat, because the unripe fruit has a hearty, meat-like texture.
 It’s party sweet, part tangy, and can take on the flavors in just about any savory dish.